mvolkmann/blog/src/web-dev-tips.md

   - must be present ending with a given value: ex. `[href$=".com"]`
   - and other less commonly used options

+Selectors can be combined to be more specific.
+For example,
+`button.primary` selects `button` elements that have a class of `primary` and `.dog.active` selects elements with both the `dog` and `active` classes.

 A rule can begin with a comma-separated list of selectors to match any of them.

 ### Combinators